olavosamp/OTA-optimization/README.md

 # OTA-optimization
-Solving an circuit design problem with convex optimization
+Solving a circuit design problem with convex optimization